 It’s a curious fact that, while reading ghost stories makes me very nervous (I once had to sleep with the light on after reading too many M R James short stories while my now ex-husband was away on business!), I seem to have written quite a number of them myself.
 For some reason, thinking them up doesn’t (thankfully) give me nightmares.
 Many of these stories are now available on Amazon, as part of the Bite-Sized Books series, in the short collections of stories entitled Horripilations Volumes 1 and 2.
 Some of these stories have inspired ‘continuations’ as part of my new series in the Bite-Sized Books collection, which begins with Liberty Gibbens, Ghost Whisperer – Volume 1 and continues with Liberty Gibbens, Ghost Whisperer – Volume 2.

 Some of my stories, even now, are very short.
 There’s a genre for them all of its own.
 It’s called the Mini-Saga, and the rules are simple – write a story in EXACTLY 100 words!
 That doesn’t include the title, which can be up to 12 words long, but still … it’s a pretty exacting brief.
 One of the daily papers used to run a competition for mini-sagas, and I wrote a number of them one year, though I don’t think I got around to entering in the end.
-However, here is a sample of a few of my shortest pieces.
+I did, however, get one of them published on 50 Word Stories.
+I’ve also had a story published on 101 Words.

 And some are just straight-out romantic.
 In fact, The Spirit of the Loch (one of the stories in Horripilations Volume 1, available on Amazon) manages to combine a romance with a ghost story – and was shortlisted for the Annual Ghost Story competition run by Writers’ News many moons ago.
 But I have several other short stories that should warm the cockles of your heart, as the saying goes, and they are available in a collection I’ve called ‘Stories to Warm Your Heart‘.
 The Once and Future Marriage leaves the reader to create their own ending, but most would make it a happy one, I think.